ipatch/homebrew-us-05/README.md

 ## ipatch/homebrew-us-05

-> A off beat repo for storing custom ales and lagers to make your life a little beat easier.
+> An off beat repo for storing custom ales and lagers to make your life a little beat easier.

 <a id="installing-a-formula"></a>